KleinMisha/time-trace-tools/docs/developer_notes.md

 ## Git Repository
 Some guidelines for working with the repository.

-* The `main` branch only contains code that is tested and fully integrated.
+* The `main` branch only contains code that is **tested and fully integrated**.
 Do not amend this code unless it is to fix a typo or something small.
 * Make often `commits`.
 Try to group files together that pertain to the same change.
 Try to break up large amendments into several `commits`.
 This makes the commit history easier to track and forces you to break up the problem into smaller bits.
-* Every bug fix or feature gets its own branch where you can implement it without problem.
-Stick to one (main) feature per branch!
+* Every feature (or bug fix) gets its own branch where you can implement (or fix) it without problem. **Stick to one (main) feature per branch**.
 Grouping many changes into one `new_feature_branch` makes it harder to track what is added.
 Also makes it very hard to revert to a point before a specific feature was implemented / localize bugs.
 Having more branches with just a couple commits is less clutter than having one branch with hundreds of commits.
-* Name your branch as follows
+* Name your branch as follows (following standard naming conventions here)
-  * `feature/<feature>`
+    - `feature/<feature>`
-  * `issue/<issue>`
+    - `issue/<issue>`
-  * `hot_fix/<small issue>`
+    - `hot_fix/<small issue>`
 * Feature and issue branches branch of from the `develop` branch.
 When done, i.e. you new feature is implemented and you pass your unit tests, you integrate it with the other code by merging into the `develop` branch.
 * The `develop` branch thus serves as a safe way to test how code integrates together.
 * When all is fine, merge into `main` to update the "user facing code".
 * When merging with `main`, create a new `version` by telling `git` to add a `version tag`.
-  * vX.Y.Z
+  * standard version naming convention `vX.Y.Z`:
-    * X: major version.
+    * `X`: major version.
 Big changes.
 Say a bunch of new additions have been made to allow for a whole new type of experimental data.
 Also bump the major version when the change might affect backwards compatibility.
-    * Y: minor version.
+    * `Y`: minor version.
 Adding a new feature that stacks onto the existing without affecting backwards compatibility.
 Major vs minor version is a bit of a gray area.
 Decide on some internal standards.
-    * Z: bug fixes and other small updates.
+    * `Z`: bug fixes and other small updates.
 Use this when you did not add any new functionality, but just updated a small part to fix a bug.
 * Add your changes in the `docs/CHANGELOG.md`.
 * Tell `uv` to also bump the version accordingly.
-Just to make the `pyproject.toml` be up-to-date (not an issue if you forget to do this.).
+Just to make the `pyproject.toml` be up-to-date (not an issue if you forget to do this as we are not publishing this package to PyPi or similar.).

 ```mermaid
 ---